9 Best Homeowners Insurance Companies in Colorado of 2022

 You can make a claim in many ways.
 You can do so online, over the phone, using the company’s 24/7 claims assistant hotline, or via video chat.

-One option that stands out and is unique to the insurer is Safeco’s single loss insurance deductible option.
+Safeco's single loss insurance deductible option stands out and is unique to the insurer.

 For example, if a tree on your property falls and damages both your garage and car, you’ll only need to cover the homeowners insurance deductible rather than both the home and auto deductibles.